Network Address Translation (NAT): How It Really Works

 IPv4 provides a limited address space that cannot accommodate every device directly on the public Internet.

 NAT allows organizations to use private IP address ranges internally while exposing only a small number of public addresses externally.
+This challenge is further addressed by IPv6, which eliminates address exhaustion entirely.

 2. How NAT Works